actuallyzefe/twitter-backend-clone/README.md

 I will keep update the project

+# Fixed

-fixed: Only the owner of the post can delete the post | As it should be
+Only the owner of the post can delete the post | As it should be

+# Added Features

-Feat: Image uploading with Multer
+Image uploading with Multer
-Feat: Password Reset Tokens sending via Nodemailer - Mailtrap
+Password Reset Tokens sending via Nodemailer - Mailtrap

+# Upcoming Features

-Upcoming Features => S3 file uploading | ExpressJS to NestJS
+S3 file uploading | ExpressJS to NestJS

 There are some code blocks that those need refactor.
 The refactored code will be implemented soon.